frob/frob.github.com/_drafts/2018-02-08-rearchitecting-for-drupal8.md

 ---
 layout: post
-title: Working with Case Sensitive Files in a Case Insensitive world
+title: Rearchitecting for Drupal 8; a DrupalCon Session
-date: 2016-01-20
+date: 2018-02-15
-description: "How to work with case sensitive files on a file system that is case insensitive"
+description: "This is an export of my session from DrupalCon Baltimore 2017.
+This is here for posterity.
+The least effor possible was put into trascribing it from presentation format to a web page."
 canonical:
 tags:
 category:
- - frontpage
+ - rants
- - tutorials
+ - quarzack13
 assets:
   js:
     -